cyrozap/mct-usb-display-adapter-re/doc/Notes.md

  * USB bulk endpoint:
    * Seems to be used exclusively for sequences of display/data transfer commands.
-   * Image data is compressed with an unknown algorithm.
+   * Image data is compressed with an algorithm similar to JPEG.
+     * Compressed output shows signs of DCT and blocking artifacts.
+     * Blocks are 8x8 pixels.
+     * Probably JPEG with a non-standard data encoding (no quantization or Huffman tables in the transmitted data).

 ### Trigger 6